 Long-term inpatient residential treatment provides care and help 24 hours a day, seven days a week and usually take place in an isolated setting outside of the hospital.
 The goal is to combine the individual’s care with social encouragement, using the unique community resources as active parts of the treatment plan.

-An inpatient program is structured with therapy and activities carefully designed to help a patient break down negative thinking or beliefs and replace them with constructive, beneficial thoughts and perceptions.
+An inpatient treatment program is structured with various types of therapy and activities that are carefully designed to help a patient break down negative thinking or beliefs and replace them with constructive, beneficial thoughts and perceptions.

 Short-term inpatient treatment aims to give a patient intensive treatment, which modifies the 12-step model.
-Originally designed to help with alcohol or cocaine abuse recovery, this model was adapted to help stimulant abuse patients.
+Originally designed to help with alcohol or cocaine abuse recovery, this model was adapted to help other substance abuse patients.

 The plan involved either a three- or six-week inpatient phase, after which the patient enters a prolonged outpatient program.
 This includes involvement with a support group and ongoing individualized therapy.
 The key lies in the constant engagement of the patient to keep them on the road to recovery.